Please check out the United States Waiver topics below or scroll through this web page for all of your answers.

 - Document Violations

-- The offence occurred between your 15th and 18th birthday and you were not convicted as an adult for an felony/indictable crime of violence; or
+- The offence occurred between your 15th and 18th birthday and you were not convicted as an adult for a felony/indictable crime of violence.

 There may be exceptions.
 This list is subject to change at any time and does not include all grounds for inadmissibility.
 Nor does this list constitute as legal advice.
 Extreme caution must be exercised when determining your inadmissibility.
-It is advised that you talk to a United States Waiver Advisor to discuss your situation.
-Call 1-800-320-2477 for your free consultation.
+It is advised that you talk to a United States Waiver Adviser to discuss your situation.
+Call 1-800-320-2477 toll-free for your free consultation.
 If calling from Calgary, please call: 403-229-2774.

 According to www.dictionary.com, Moral Turpitude is defined as: